 Drew Blackwell, a true Southerner raised in the heart of the black prairie in Mississippi.
 First picked up the guitar at fourteen, he was greatly influenced by his Uncle Doug who taught him old country standards and folk classics.

-In High school he met, was mentored and inspired to write (and feel) the blues by Alabama blues artist Willie King.
+In high school, he was mentored and inspired to write (and feel) the blues by Alabama blues artist Willie King.
 Willie King is credited for bringing together the band The Old Memphis Kings

-They have opened for such acts as Verlon Thompson, The Josh Abbott Band, Cary Hudson (of Blue Mountain), and Rising Appalachia.
-This past year they have performed at the 2015 Pilgrimage Music Festival in Franklin, TN.
+They have opened for such acts as Verlon Thompson, The Josh Abbott Band, Cary Hudson (of Blue Mountain), Rising Appalachia, Chapel Hart, and Paul Thorn.
+They have performed at the 2015 Pilgrimage Music Festival in Franklin, TN.
 They also came in 2nd place at the 2015 Gulf Coast Songwriters Shootout in Orange Beach, FL.
 They have also been featured on Thacker Mountain Radio in 2021.
 In June of 2021, they were performers at the Red Lodge Songwriter Festival in Red Lodge, MT.
 In September of 2022, they were performers at the Whitefish Songwriters Festival in Whitefish, MT.
 In June of 2023, they were performers on Woodsongs Old Time Radio Hour in Lexington, KY.